I enjoy some stuff that is problematic in one way but brilliant

 through Nashville, in which case could you bring me back a couple

-pounds of Jack's Ribs and a bottle of original BBQ sauce
+pounds of Jack's Ribs please?).

 No spot for games and video games?
 Well, I like social games (e.g.